-Uncontrolled condensation can cause dampness, mildew, etc., inside your recreational vehicle.
+Uncontrolled condensation will cause dampness mildew, etc., inside your RV.
 Be sure to make strong efforts to control condensation.

 Continuous living in your recreational vehicle could cause accelerated wear to components above recreational use.

 INTERIOR VENTALATION

 A new coach always has a peculiar aroma, due to all the components used to build it, such as paneling, plywood, carpet and fabrics.